SparxCinTech/InteractiveStoryGame/README.md

 Feel free to contribute by:
 1. Opening issues for bugs or suggestions
 2. Submitting pull requests with improvements
-3. Adding new story scenarios or characters
+3. Adding new model integrations
-4. Improving prompt templates
+4. Improving prompts and configurations

 ## License